Looking for the best places to visit in Thailand?

-Close to the Chinese border lies this beautifully kept and friendly Thai town with Wats and trekking options aplenty!
+Close to the Chinese border lies this beautifully kept and friendly Thai town with Wats and trekking options aplenty to enjoy!
 Transportation, day hikes and longer treks can be arranged through agencies.

-Modern Wats, a lovely small town vibe and even hot springs!
+Modern Wats, a lovely small village vibe and even hot springs!
 As places to travel in Thailand go, it’s definitely worthwhile!

 9. Chiang Dao

 This place doesn’t receive many foreign visitors making it one of the better off-the-beaten-path travel destinations in Thailand.